UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/more-gameable-logistics.md

 negative modifiers to this include:
 - if campaigning in the fall or winter, double the population density required
-- if the enemy is harassing your foraging parties (such as when within 30 miles of a castle with cavalry, or within 15 miles of one without), double the population density required
+- if the enemy is harassing your foraging parties (such as when within 2 hexes of a castle with cavalry, or within 1 hex of one without), double the population density required

 if an army is foraging in a region with the required population density, it will not deplete its stores. if it is foraging in a region with half the required population density, it depletes supplies at half rate. if foraging in an area with one quarter or less of the population density required, the army must consume its stores (from backpacks or wagon trains)